 The Czechs finish third in Group D following victory over nine-man CSKA, meaning coach Pavel Vrba, who is set to take over the Czech national team, leaves the club on a high

-Bayern Munich and Manchester City had already earned progression to the knockout stages of Europe's premier club competition, with the Europa League spot the only issue to be decided in the final round of Group D matches.
+Bayern Munich and Manchester City had already earned their spots in the knockout stages of Europe's premier club competition, with the Europa League place the only issue to be decided in the final round of Group D matches.

 Pavel Vrba, who was taking charge of his final Plzen match before assuming control of Czech Republic's national team, saw his side come from behind in dramatic fashion after Ahmed Musa's 65th-minute header put CSKA in front.

 CSKA's Alan Dzagoev was dismissed for a clash with Vaclav Prochazka, and Plzen soon levelled through Daniel Kolar before Tomas Wagner scored a winner in the final minute of normal time.